 - Governance issues for the Town Council

 If you have additional thoughts on Atherton issues that you would like to share, please contact Rick through this website, by sending an email to email@example.com or by attending one of the many receptions that are being hosted by residents in town during this election process.

 Over the past several years, Atherton’s City Council has managed its finances in a fiscally conservative manner.
 Rick is committed to continuing this practice.
-The Council has reduced its long term pension and healthcare liabilities through a combination of smart negotiations with Town staff and a series of payments to reduce the overhang of the Town’s unpaid, long term liabilities.
-This, in combination with a steady improvement in housing values and a resulting increase in property tax revenue, has enabled the Town to generate an operating surplus in each of the past three years.
-As the unpaid portion of the long term liabilities is paid down and the surplus is put into reserves, the Town is in a position to make a level of infrastructure investments that haven’t been made since Proposition 13 was passed in 1978.
-Rick Supports this conservative fiscal management and focus on capital improvement investments, so long as the priorities for such investments are driven by resident input.
+The Council has reduced its long term pension and healthcare liabilities through a combination of smart negotiations and a series of payments to reduce the overhang of the Town’s unpaid, long term liabilities.
+This, in combination with a steady improvement in housing values and a resulting increase in property tax revenue, has enabled the Town to generate an operating surplus in each of the past few years.
+The Town did borrow $7m to build the new Town Center, but as this and the unpaid portion of the long term liabilities is paid down, the Town is in a position to make significant infrastructure investments.
+Rick supports this conservative fiscal management and focus on capital improvement investments, so long as the priorities for such investments are driven by resident input.
 Continue reading by clicking “Responsible Management of Atherton’s Finances” here.